 Are you a therapist who recently decided to start a group, or is even just considering it, and then thought, “Wait — How do I write the note?”

-I’m here to give you the basics so you feel confident documenting those group experiences.
+I’m here to give you the basics so you feel confident documenting those group therapy sessions.

 The first thing to remember is that group notes really aren’t that different from individual therapy notes.
 Phew, right?
 So breathe deep and relax, because you can do this.
 The notes are pretty much the same and some parts are *exactly* the same, and that will help you save time.

-The biggest difference in notes from group therapy is that you need to document the individual interactions and the group interactions.
+The biggest difference in individual therapy notes from group therapy notes is that you need to document the individual interactions AND the group interactions.
 And the good news about THAT is: it’s pretty easy.

 It sounds like a lot, but I promise, it really isn’t.

 My biggest advice for therapists writing group notes is: